Teach Me

 Most people tolerate dulaglutide well, but you should not take it if you have:

 If you take dulaglutide, it can increase the effects of insulin and similar medications like sulfonylureas.
 This interaction may increase your risk of high blood sugar.
-Your doctor may monitor you for signs of low blood sugar and adjust your insulin dosage if needed.
+Your doctor may monitor you for signs and symptoms of low blood sugar and adjust your insulin dosage if needed.

 “While Trulicity alone doesn't usually cause low blood sugar, the risk increases if you take it with other medications like insulin or sulfonylureas,” Dr. Thompson said.